owikle/topicmodeling/content/1-intro.md

 {% include figure.html img="italian.jpg" alt="italian" caption="The Italian, Ann Radcliffe (1797)" width="75%" %}

 {% include figure.html img="italian-text.jpg" alt="italian text" caption="Plain text, after OCR" width="75%" %}

-Or maybe your book came with a large amount of front matter that you'd like to get rid of:

-{% include figure.html img="italian-front.jpg" alt="italian front matter" caption="Front matter from The Italian, first edition (1797)" width="75%" %}

 Find and replace might help with some of these problems, but for others you need a stronger tool.
 In this case, a lot of people will use Regular Expressions.
 Regular Expressions are sequences of symbols and characters expressing a string to be searched for within a text.
 They can get very complicated and are not very intuitive, so we won't spend too much time with them now, but we'll apply a few here just to get a taste.